Cascade chart (NDI interval reliability): Creating the chart

 The process for creating the cascade chart shown on the right begins with modeling the crack growth over a time interval, number of cycles, or number of flight hours.

 Based on an initial crack size, ai, the crack growth curve can vary significantly, causing the crack to reach its critical size in different lengths of time.
 This contributes to the scatter of the cascade chart.
 Based on the manufacturing of different materials, the example considers a typical minimum flaw in a material as about 0.127 mm (0.005").
 Knowing that the new structures are deeply inspected before being put in service, the example considers a maximum undetectable crack size as about 1.27 mm (0.05") for a new structure.
 To simulate the variation of possible initial crack sizes, the Monte Carlo simulation method was used to randomly generate values between the given limits.
 In addition, the method randomly generated parameters for the crack growth curve.
 Based on typical variation of material properties, the constants C and m in the equation below can be varied to represent different crack growth rates.
 Uncertainties in loads and geometric factors affecting the stress intensity factor can also be incorporated to simulate different crack growth curves.

 The probability of detection distribution curve for a chosen NDI method is superimposed to the crack growth curve, and the inspection interval is systematically changed to compute the cumulative probability of detection for a crack growing from the minimum to the critical size.
 The simulation is repeated several times, and a distribution of inspection interval versus structural reliability can be formed.
 To refine the randomization of the values, the Latin Hypercube procedure was also introduced.

 As it is clear in the chart, the scatter in NDI decreases as the intervals are reduced and reliability is increased.
-It is important to emphasize that several sources of uncertainties can be included in the simulations, such as variation in material properties, the machining quality, the inspection methods, and accessibility of the crack.
+Several sources of uncertainties can be included in the simulations, such as variation in material properties, the machining quality, the inspection methods, and accessibility of the crack.
 In the cascade chart, the reliability curve is presented with scatter (i.e. not every point is well defined by the negative quadratic curve).
 Therefore, it is necessary to make use of a confidence interval.